PaulWheatcroft/owery-joinery/README.md

 This will take serveral minutes as Heroku installs the components outlined in requirements.txt.
 Once you you can open the app.

+# Bugs
+- When partway down a product page adding an item to the cart jupms you back to the top of the page.
+This is a limitation of the way Python and Django work.
+Using JavaScript would be a better experience.

 # Future Improvements
 - Profiles to store addresses